dsuwala/dsuwala/README.md

 various things: from solid state ground state DFT with spin-orbit correction through solid states excited states simulations with both TD-DFT and BSE methods and finally MD.
 Currently I work at the Centre of New Technologies of the University of Warsaw as a research intern.

-I am a physicist by education interested by software on low level and for a long term goal I set myself to understand computers from the transistor level through kernel, OS user interface.
-Therefore I think I will benefit from learning c++ programming better.
-I am interested in an entry level position as a c++ developer, so If you are interested, drop me a message.
+I am a physicist by education interested by software on low level and for a long term goal I set myself to understand computers from the transistor level through kernel to OS user interface.

-Personally, I am linux enthusiast and I was using both arch linux with i3 window manager as well as gentoo with dwm window manager as daily drivers.
+Personally, I am also linux enthusiast and I was using both arch linux with i3 window manager as well as gentoo with dwm window manager as daily drivers.
 In free time I also like to go outside for birdwatching, and I reccomend it.
 It's a great way to be more present especially when you start to hear the different birds in cumulative "park song".
+Also "Dune" by Frank Herbert fan (currently reading "Childrens of Dune").